 The following 5 agencies work together to provide representation, legal advice, information, and support to clients with legal problems in New Hampshire.

 - 603 Legal Aid (formerly Legal Advice & Referral Center or LARC and the Pro Bono Program of the NH Bar Association),

 - Civil Practice Clinic at University of New Hampshire School of Law,

-Working with the New Hampshire Coalition Against Domestic and Sexual Violence, the New Hampshire Courts System, and other agencies, we strive to provide complete assistance and information to our client community.
+Working with the following two agencies and others, we strive to provide complete assistance and information to our client community.

-Download a summary of the study, The Justice Gap, Feb 2013
+See a summary of the study dated February 2013

 The New Hampshire Access to Justice Commission asked a policy research firm to conduct an independent analysis of the economic benefits of New Hampshire’s legal services programs.
 See The Economic Impact of Civil Legal Services - Achieving Justice and Boosting New Hampshire’s Economy

 Report dated February 2013

 The Legal Services Corporation (LSC) contracted with NORC at the University of Chicago to help measure the justice gap among low-income Americans in 2017.
 See The Justice Gap: Measuring the Unmet Civil Legal Needs of Low-income Americans (June 2017)

 Executive Summary dated June 2017